hyperledger/firefly-fir/text/0012-namespace-isolation.md

 `sqlite3` and `postgres`, tokens plugins only have a sub-key for `fftokens`, etc).

 The `tokens` plugins support an additional `remoteName` field.
-If specified, this name will be used when defining token pools in a multiparty namespace, and it must agree between all members of the multi-party system (it is not relevant for non-multiparty namespaces).
+If specified, this name will be used when defining token pools in a multi-party namespace, and it must agree between all members of the multi-party system (it is not relevant for non-multi-party namespaces).
 If unspecified, it defaults to the value of `name`.

 Config restrictions: